-The first step in making a CCO involves assessment of a chemical or declaration of a chemical waste as being environmentally hazardous.
-In the past CCOs have been made as a result of assessments at a national level and international chemicals agreements to which Australia is a signatory.
+The first step in making a CCO is an assessment of a chemical or the declaration of a chemical substance as being a chemical waste for the purpose of the EHC Act.
+It may follow assessments at a national level and international chemicals agreements to which Australia is a signatory.

 CCOs are published in the NSW Government Gazette and take effect from the specified date.
 They remain in force until a repeal notice is published in the Gazette.

 Appeals against a CCO can be made within 30 days of the gazettal of the order.
 For information about objections and appeals, see Division 5, Part 6 of the EHC Act.

 If you are handling a substance that is subject to a CCO, you must comply with the CCO requirements and associated licence conditions.
 Failure to comply is an offence under the EHC Act.

 For more information, contact Environment Line.